HarmonicPool/delegateUsingNami/README.md

 make sure to enable web-assembly if not configured by default.

-You may find some help in the [documentation/knownIssues/allowing_web-assembly.md](https://github.com/HarmonicPool/delegateUsingNami/blob/main/documentation/knownIssues/allowing_web-assembly.md) folder
+You may find some help at [documentation/knownIssues/allowing_web-assembly.md](https://github.com/HarmonicPool/delegateUsingNami/blob/main/documentation/knownIssues/allowing_web-assembly.md)

 ## Installation

+make sure you have a folder called ```node_modules``` in your project

 run the following in your project directory